nycmeshnet/nycmesh-dns/README.md

 Edit the mesh.zone file to add a record, please format appropriately and place under the proper heading.

-Please fork and make a full request, don't push directly ( unless you have to )
+Please fork and make a pull request, don't push directly ( unless you have to )